This Factsheet is about Continuing NHS Healthcare funding. It should be read together with our general information available here.

 You may like to consider contacting the following organisations for advice:

 Age Cymru can provide information and advice.
-You can contact them by phone on 0800 169 65 65 or on the internet – www.agecymru.org.uk
+You can contact them by phone on 08000 223 444 or there is more information on their website – www.agecymru.org.uk

-MIND can provide help and advice on a range of mental health issues contact by phone on 02920 395123 or on the internet www.mind.org.uk
+MIND can provide help and advice on a range of mental health issues contact by phone on 0300 123 3393 or there is more information on their website – www.mind.org.uk

 Your local Community Health Council (CHC) can provide advice and support with making a complaint.
 Contact details for your local CHC can be obtained via your local telephone directory or via the Board of Community Health Councils in Wales’ website at www.patienthelp.wales.nhs.uk or their helpline on 0845 6447814.